cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

   Right after being jailed, validators would have to unjail themselves promptly to ensure safety.
   The coordination required to maintain safety in such a scenario is not ideal.

-As as solution, we can improve the throttling mechanism to instead queue/persist relevant data on each consumer, and have consumers retry slash requests as needed.
+As a solution, we can improve the throttling mechanism to instead queue/persist relevant data on each consumer, and have consumers retry slash requests as needed.

 ## Decision